-The Acura MDX was the first product in an uncharted portion of the market: a car-like, family-sized, luxury SUV.
+The Acura MDX was the first product in what has proven to be a very popular portion of the market: a car-like, family-sized, luxury SUV.
 To venture beyond current competitive offerings with a no-compromise design, a new chassis was essential.
 Engineered to deliver the exhilarating driving experience and the outstanding vehicle dynamics expected of Acura products, MDX exceeds conventional SUV chassis design standards by a wide margin.

 - Extra-wide track dimensions